Bonnie and Clyde: 1934: Final run

-Public hostility increased five days later when Barrow and Methvin murdered 60-year-old Constable William "Cal" Campbell, a widower and father, near Commerce, Oklahoma.
-They kidnapped Commerce police chief Percy Boyd, crossed the state line into Kansas, then let him go, giving him a clean shirt, a few dollars, and a request from Parker to tell the world that she did not smoke cigars.
-Boyd identified both Barrow and Parker to authorities, but he never learned Methvin's name.
+Public hostility increased five days later when Barrow and Methvin murdered sixty-year-old Constable William "Cal" Campbell, a widower and father, near Commerce, Oklahoma.
+They kidnapped Commerce police chief Percy Boyd, crossed the state line into Kansas, then let him go, giving him a clean shirt, a few dollars and a request from Parker to tell the world that she did not smoke cigars.
+Boyd identified both Barrow and Parker to authorities, but never learned Methvin's name.
 The resultant arrest warrant for the Campbell murder specified "Clyde Barrow, Bonnie Parker and John Doe".
-Historian Knight writes: "For the first time, Bonnie was seen as a killer, actually pulling the trigger—just like Clyde.
+Historian James R. Knight writes: "For the first time, Bonnie was seen as a killer, actually pulling the trigger—just like Clyde.
 Whatever chance she had for clemency had just been reduced."
 The Dallas Journal ran a cartoon on its editorial page, showing an empty electric chair with a sign on it saying "Reserved", adding the words "Clyde and Bonnie".